dat-ecosystem-archive/book/src/bitfield.md

 An efficient implementation of the previous scheme can be done using lookup tables for values between between 0 and 256.

+This is all solely for performance and completely optional.
+The important part is that the indexing scheme is followed.

+## Types of Bitfields
+We have 3 bitfields:
+- __Data Bitfield:__ Indicates which data you have, and which data you don't.
+- __Indexed Bitfield:__ Helps efficiently search through the Data Bitfield using the Tree Index Scheme.
+- __Merkle Tree Bitfield:__ Indicates which nodes in the Merkle Tree you have, and which nodes you don't.

+This means that whenever you update the Data Bitfield, you must also update the Indexed Bitfield.

 ### Updating a Byte
 If we want to set an index in a bitfield to `false`, it would mean we needed to flip a bit to `0`.
 Because we can only operate on bytes, the easiest way to